electricimp/NewRelicWorkshop_2016/README.md

 # New Relic Workshop

-In this workshop we will use and Electric Imp device to collect sensor data and the New Relic Insights Platform to  visualize that data.
+In this workshop we will use an Electric Imp device to collect sensor data and the New Relic Insights Platform to  visualize that data.

 ## What you need: